 It made all the sense in the world that animism and fertility worship predate every other form of religion.
 They follow almost unavoidably from the altered states induced by certain naturally occurring substances.

 Substances which inebriate, certainly.
 But which also accelerate pattern recognition.
-Perhaps the only area of cognition function they actually improve, in most other ways being profoundly debilitating.
-There’s no shortage of success stories in the tech world where important breakthroughs were arrived at by the use of LSD or some analogue
+Perhaps the only area of cognitive function they actually improve, in most other ways being profoundly debilitating.
+There’s no shortage of success stories in the tech world where important breakthroughs were arrived at by the use of LSD or some analogue.

 If there exists a pattern I’ve overlooked, some relationship between bits of information in my brain that I didn’t realize are related, there exists no better way to identify it.
 Could that be what’s happened to me?

 Have I glimpsed a fundamental pattern to the universe?
 A fractal structure of awareness, wherein groups of organisms able to communicate form emergent gestalt superorganisms that the constituent individuals cannot directly perceive?

 Ones which then comprise yet-larger organisms and so on, well beyond the scale we’re able to observe and model?
 Just as our cells, even were they intelligent, would not be privy to our thoughts?
 Nor would they even be aware that we exist, except as their habitat.